rinnocenti/innocenti-openlock/README.md

 <img src="https://github.com/rinnocenti/innocenti-openlock/blob/main/imgs/readme01.png" width="70%" height="70%">
 ### Thieves' Tool
 Name of the item used as thieves' tools.
-By default, it always accepts `Thieves’ Tools`, and/or the name for its translation in the language file and/or the one indicated in these settings.
+By default, it always accepts `Thievesâ€™ Tools`, and/or the name for its translation in the language file and/or the one indicated in these settings.
 ### Remove lock
 if enabled, whenever the chest is opened the lock item will be removed from the chest items.
 # Dependencies